sjentsch/lsjDocs/lsj/Ch12_Regression_08.rst

 .. ----------------------------------------------------------------------------

-This clearly shows that the ``dan.sleep`` variable has a much stronger effect than the ``baby.sleep`` variable.
+This clearly shows that the ``dani.sleep`` variable has a much stronger effect than the ``baby.sleep`` variable.
 However, this is a perfect example of a situation where it would probably make sense to use the original coefficients *b* rather than the standardised